prvtllc/overreacted.io/src/pages/recent-breach-of-note/index.md

 ---
 title: Recent Breach of Note - UW Medicine
 date: '2019-03-04'
 spoiler: Recently, the news website hackers.tech reported that UW patient data was exposed online.
+In this case, the information related to 974,000 patients was posted to Google nonetheless.
+The information that leaked included The files contained Name, Medical record number, With whom UW Medicine shared your information.
+A description of what information about you was shared (For example, “demographics”, “office visits” or “labs”).
 ---
 ![UW Medicine Breach](./uwbreach.jpg)